CharlesGaydon/Fast-CMIM/README.md

 # Fast-CMIM
-Fast but exact implementation of CMIM feature selection algorithm
+ > A fast (but exact) implementation of CMIM feature selection algorithm

-____

 This is a fast implementation of the Conditional Mutual Information Maximisation (CMIM) feature selection algorithm.
 CMIM iteratively selects features by maximizing Mutual Information (MI) with a target variable, conditionned on previously selected features.

-Speed: 100 features selected among ~180 000 three-modalities features in about 7 minutes.
+Indicative speed: 100 features selected among ~180 000 three-modalities features in about 7 minutes.

+___

 References: